 |

-1911 correspondence between Emerson Co. and Sidney Blumenthal Co.
-(NYC) concerning the investigation by Emerson Co. and recommendations
+Between Emerson Co. and Sidney Blumenthal Co.
+(NYC) concerning the investigation by Emerson Co. & recommendations for establishing

-movement," the movement includes women's work as well as men's, and contributions regarding efficiency that the company has
+the efficiency movement," the movement includes women's work as well as men's, & contributions regarding efficiency that the

 |

-1912 letter to Emerson Company from Mayor George F. Cotterill, City of Seattle, regarding the excellent character of the Emerson
+Letter to Emerson Company from Mayor Geo.
+F. Cotterill, City of Seattle, regarding the excellent character of the Emerson

 Company.